KhaiGFT/wdio1/demo_docs/meeting_notes_28Oct25.md

-# ✅ Feedback Responses for Client Presentation
+# ✅ Feedback Responses from Ter Pong in rehearsal meeting

 ## **1️⃣ How to capture the element locator?**
 We can capture element locators in multiple ways — no dependency on the developer team as long as each element has a unique attribute.